 Plan description - Employees of the Tennessee Housing Development Agency, who were hired prior to July 1, 2015 and choose coverage, are provided with post-65 retiree health insurance benefits through the Closed Tennessee OPEB Plan (TNP) administered by the Tennessee Department of Finance and Administration.
 This plan is considered to be a multiple-employer defined benefit plan that is used to provide postemployment benefits other than pensions (OPEB).
 However, for accounting purposes, this plan will be treated as a single-employer plan.
 This plan is closed to the employees of all participating employers that were hired on or after July 1, 2015.
-The State of Tennessee (primary government) as well as the Tennessee Student Assistance Corporations, the Tennessee Housing Development Agency, the University of Tennessee, and the other institutions that make up the State University, and Community College System also participates in this plan.
-This plan also serves eligible post-65 retirees of employers who participate in the state administered Teacher Group Insurance and Local Government Insurance Plans.
+The State of Tennessee (primary government) as well as the Tennessee Student Assistance Corporations, the Tennessee Housing Development Agency, the University of Tennessee, and the other institutions that make up the State University, and Community College System also participate in the state administered Teacher Group Insurance and Local Government Insurance Plans.

 Benefits provided - The TNP is offered to help fill most of the coverage gaps created by Medicare and is the only postemployment benefit provided to eligible post-65 retired and disabled employees of participating employers.
 This plan does not include pharmacy.
 In accordance with Title 8, Chapter 27, Part 209, Tennessee Code Annotated, benefits are established and amended by cooperation of insurance committees created by Title 8, Chapter 27, Parts 201, 301, and 701, Tennessee Code Annotated.
 Retirees and disabled employees of the state, component units, local education agencies, and certain local governments who have reached the age of 65, are Medicare eligible and also receive a benefit from the Tennessee Consolidated Retirement System may participate in this plan.
 All plan members receive the same plan benefits at the same premium rates.
 Many retirees receive direct subsidies toward their premium cost, however, participating employers determine their own policy in this regard.
 The primary government contributes to the premiums of component unit retirees based on years of service.
 Therefore, retirees with 30 years of service receive \$50 per month; 20 but less than 30 years, \$37.50; and 15 but less than 20 years, \$25.
 Tennessee Housing Development Agency does not provide any subsidies for retirees in the TNP.
-The primary government paid \$8,188 for OPEB as the benefits came due during the reporting period.
+The primary government paid \$8,250 for OPEB as the benefits came due during the reporting period.
 This plan is funded on a pay-as-you-go basis and there are no assets accumulating in a trust that meets the criteria of paragraph 4 of GASB Statement No. 75.

-In accordance with Title 8, Chapter 27, Parts 209, Tennessee Code Annotated, the state insurance committees established by Title 8, Chapter 27, Parts 201, 301, and 701 determine the required payments to the plan by member employers and employees.
+In accordance with Title 8, Chapter 27, Part 209, Tennessee Code Annotated, the state insurance committees established by Title 8, Chapter 27, Parts 201, 301, and 701 determine the required payments to the plan by member employers and employees.
 Claims liabilities of the plan are periodically computed using actuarial and statistical techniques to establish premium rates.
 Administrative costs are allocated to plan participants.
-Employers contribute toward employee costs based on their own developed policies.